nirgeier/katacoda-scenarios/slides/md/Kubernetes/01-Introduction/0101-Kubernetes-overview.md

 # Terminology - Deployments
 - `Deployment` provides declarative updates for `Pods` and `ReplicaSets`.
-- `Deployment` controll and update the state of the Pods in the ReplicaSet
+- `Deployment` control and update the state of the Pods in the ReplicaSet
-- Main `Deploymnet` use cases
+- Main `Deployment` use cases
   - Update ReplicaSet for rollback
   - Update Pods (add/remove/update)
   - Scale up/down
   - Clean old ReplicaSet

 ---
-# Terminology - Deploymnets
+# Terminology - Deployments

 - `Deployment` ensures that only a **certain number of Pods are down** while they are being created or updated.

-- Every time deployment is noticing changges, a `ReplicaSet` is created to ferlect the changes to the  desired Pods
+- Every time deployment is noticing changes, a `ReplicaSet` is created to reflect the changes to the  desired Pods

 - During **`update`**, <br/>by default, at least 75% of the desired number of Pods are up (25% max unavailable).